+As a child I loved history, books, stories.
+Really loved them.
 I collected all the Ladybird books and read the histories of others over and over again; lived the lives of Alfred the Great, William the Conqueror, Alexander, Florence, Cleopatra and many more in my mind.
 I read fiction too.
 Grew up on Enid Blyton, A.A.
 Milne's Winnie-ther-Pooh and friends.
-I stepped up to the Willard Price adventure books, walked jungles and desert, flew biplanes with Biggles and explored Middle Earth with the Hobbit.
+I stepped up to the Willard Price adventure books, walked jungles and deserts, flew biplanes with Biggles and explored Middle Earth with the Hobbit.

 So on and so forth.

 I always had a book in my hand.

 It was a pursuit encouraged by my mother (one of few truly good things she did for me) and imagination flourished.
 I pictured elves in woods, ghosts in graveyards, knights on horseback at Beeston Castle; Templars with bold crosses upon their chests.
 There was Merlin, Druids, witches, dragons, goblins and more, and around every corner in Little England is history, adventure, magic in the towns and fields.
 Imagination is hardly needed.
 Only it turned sour.